OUP’s Bridging the Word Gap at Transition report gives it to us straight. As Jane Harley states in the Foreword:

 Reading – Start recommending historical fiction and non-fiction that the Year 6 children can read.
 This could link with the Big Word Booklets with specific terminology you want the children to know.
 This pre-teaching is a strategy which will support all learners.
 Alex Quigley made the point in his Mind the Reading Gap CPD (December 2020) that offering students easier versions of classics or non-fiction acted as a way of introducing harder themes, content, and language.
 Using this to introduce topics along with a vocabulary list would help introduce the language needed for Year 7.
 The skills of history don’t change; the content just gets more complex.
 This is why we must focus on literacy, because if the content is getting harder so is the language used.

 As educators we have a duty to send children into the world literate and able to find their place.
 This must be led systemically but we can’t allow it to happen by chance in our classrooms.
-COVID-19 puts more pressure on this as we know – as the report suggests – it is likely to have an impact on students’ self-esteem.
-Let’s not let the word gap add to it.
-The current Year 6 are missing out on so much because of the pandemic, let’s not deprive them of a positive start to secondary school.
+Let’s close up that word gap so that our young people have all the words they need to succeed.